prasanthtummala/Spam-Classifier/README.md

 # Spam-Classifier

- using SVMs to do non-linear classiﬁcation.
-In particular, you will be using SVMs with Gaussian kernels on datasets that are not linearly separable.
+ Using SUPPORT VECTOR MACHINES (SVMs) to do non-linear classiﬁcation.
+In particular, I will be using SVMs with Gaussian kernels on datasets that are not linearly separable and find which of the emails are spam.